-The Summer Community Leaders program is a ten-week summer of service experience and collaborative learning community of 19 excellent undergraduates.
-SCL members serve 30 hours a week building the capacity of local non-profit partner while receiving rigorous academic, professional, and personal support from TCNJ faculty, staff, and community mentors.
-SCL members receive a $3,000 stipend and $1,311.11 Segal Education Award.
-As a group, they participate in weekly trainings, discussions, and guest lectures.
+The Summer Community Leaders program is a ten-week summer of service experience and a collaborative learning community of excellent undergraduate students.
+SCL members serve 30 hours a week, building the capacity of local non-profit partners while receiving rigorous academic, professional, and personal support from TCNJ faculty, staff, and community mentors.
+SCL members receive a $5,000 stipend and $1,374 Segal Education Award.
+They participate in weekly training, discussions, and guest lectures as a group.

-The purpose of the Summer Community Leaders program is to provide mentored internships for students that develop skills in leadership and civic engagement, enhance the academic experience, and inform career goals while building the capacity of non-profit organizations in Trenton and addressing community-identified needs.
+The Summer Community Leaders is for current TCNJ students who want to develop leadership and civic engagement skills.
+The program aims to provide a mentored service experience, enhance the student’s academic experience, and inform career goals while building the capacity of non-profit organizations in Trenton and addressing community-identified needs.

 Meet the Members

-Get to know our Summer Community Leaders on our Meet the Members Page.
+Please get to know our Summer Community Leaders from previous years on our Meet the Members Page.

 Questions?
 Contact SCL@tcnj.edu